aws-samples/aws-net-guides/Storage/DynamoDbDAX/README.md

 ## Summary

-Sample Web API use DynamoDB as backend and leverage DynamoDB Accelerator for the Read.
+Sample Web API uses DynamoDB as backend Database and leverage DynamoDB Accelerator for the Read.

 ## Architecture